HGH Injections - Frequently Asked Questions

 Answer: I have never heard of this product, but 6X is a homeopathic measurement so this is a homeopathic product.
 I can't see the top of the photo to tell whether it is an injectable vial but IF they are telling you to inject this then I would not buy it.
 There is no such thing as a legitimate injectable homeopathic HGH product.

 Homeopathic human growth hormone doesn't need to be injected and injecting it wouldn't cause it to work better.
 Legitimate homeopathic products work very well when given sublingual (under the tongue).

-Only the prescription Somatropin injections need to be injected and they are only measured in either IU or mg.
+Only the prescription Somatropin needs to be injected and it is only measured in either international units (IU) or milligrams (mg).

-If you decide to look at legitimate FDA registered homeopathic HGH products here is the best on the market.
-Besides containing somatropin and recombinant IGF-1 it also contains velvet deer antler which is loaded with bone growth factors.
+If you decide to look at legitimate FDA registered homeopathic HGH supplements check out the one at the link below.
+Besides containing somatropin and recombinant IGF-1 and IGF-2 it also contains velvet deer antler which is loaded with bone growth factors.

 Follow-up question: I emailed the company and asked why its in one bottle and this is their exact reply--- Somatropin 6x has ethyl alcohol and nanobio spheres in it so it is already premixed and stable.
 I believe they want you to inject it because they are all giving syringes.

-Follow-up answer: There is absolutely no reason to inject homeopathic HGH and this product should not be injected into the body as it contains ethyl alcohol.
+Follow-up answer: There is absolutely no reason to inject homeopathic HGH and that product should not be injected into the body as it contains ethyl alcohol.

-Legitimate homeopathic products aim to give you a small amount of growth hormone in homeopathic form and also help your body to make more of its own.
+Legitimate homeopathic supplements aim to give you the electromagnetic energies of the growth hormone and also help your body to make more of its own.

 The 6X is the potency of the homeopathic formula.
 For more information about homeopathic potencies click on the link.